MicrosoftDocs/xamarin-docs/docs/tools/inspector/index.md

 ms.assetid: A5CCD63C-18E5-4D19-AFEA-301FE4F8538A
 author: topgenorth
 ms.author: toopge
-ms.date: 03/29/2017
+ms.date: 06/19/2018
 ---

 # Xamarin Inspector

-Xamarin Workbooks & Inspector bring an interactive C# console with tools to users.
-The Inspector integrates with the app debugging workflow of your IDE, serving as a debugging or diagnostics aid when inspecting your running app.
+The Xamarin Inspector integrates with the app debugging workflow of your IDE, allowing you to interactively execute C# code or inspect properties of your UI, serving as a debugging or diagnostics aid when inspecting your running app.

 Live app inspection is available for enterprise customers.
 Let us know if